danielgarthur/theotokarion-english/docs/README.md

 <p class="ode">I have foolishly indulged in every possible pleasure, and I have shamefully defiled every one of my senses.
 O undefiled Lady and protectress of all sinners, unto thee I flee for refuge.
 Deliver me from the fire and eternal darkness.</p>

-<p class="ode">With the sprinkling of my tears, O pure one, wash the sores and festering wounds of my soul, O thou who didst bear the Christ who healed the lepers and the woman with the issue of blood, so that I too may hear the longed-for voice: thy faith hath saved thee, go in peace.</p>
+<p class="ode">With the sprinkling of my tears, O pure one, wash the sores and festering wounds of my soul, O thou who didst bear the Christ who healed the lepers and the woman with the issue of blood, so that I too may hear the longed-for voice: Thy faith hath saved thee, go in peace.</p>

 #### Ode 9